chevere/docs/architecture/standard/coding.md

 # Coding Standard

-The coding standard exists as good practice for keeping the source cohesive as possible.
+The coding standard exists as good practice for keeping the syntax cohesive as possible.

 ## Casing